 Electric underfloor heating mats are easier to install as they do not increase the floor level significantly.
 They are inexpensive to buy, but will cost more to run than a water-based system.
-In a large wet room, you may need additional heating, such as a radiator or heated towel rail.
+In a large wet room, you may need additional heating, so be sure to find the best radiator or heated towel rail to suit your space.

 Choose the best window treatment for a wet room